ForBioPhylogenomics/tutorials/ml_species_tree_inference/README.md

 <a name="q2"></a>

 * **Question 2:** In fact, all tribes appear monophyletic in the ASTRAL species tree, and so do Neotropical cichlids (comprising *Amphilophus citrinellus*, "ampcit", and *Andinoacara coeruleopunctatus*, "andcoe") as well as African cichlids (all remaining species).
-However, the ASTRAL species tree does not answer whether or not *Ophthalmotilapia ventralis* ("ophven") is the sister group to Haplochromini plus Lamprologini, or whether it is closer to one of the two tribes.
+However, the ASTRAL species tree does not clearly answer whether or not *Ophthalmotilapia ventralis* ("ophven") is the sister group to Haplochromini plus Lamprologini, or whether it is closer to one of the two tribes.
 Adding further sequence data for *Ophthalmotilapia ventralis*, for which only twelve gene sequences were used for the analysis, would probably help to infer its position more reliably.
 The species tree further supports a nested position of Lake Malawi and Lake Victoria species (*Metriaclima zebra*, "metzeb", and *Pundamilia nyererei*, "punnye", respectively) within the Lake Tanganyika radiation, a pattern that has long been known ([Salzburger et al. 2005](https://doi.org/10.1186/1471-2148-5-17)).

 <a name="q3"></a>